 This course does not require a textbook.
 Students will need proper clothing and shoes for walking.

 This course utilizes a social fitness site to help develop a more active lifestyle.
-Additionally, signing up for this site will aid in keeping a long-term walking and exercise log as well as build social cognition of others working to stay active.
-You will sign up for a free membership on MapMyWalk.com in this course.
+It will aid you in keeping a long-term walking and exercise log as well as build social connection with others working to stay active.
+You will be required to sign up for a free membership on MapMyWalk.com to complete this course.
 The sign up link and directions are located in this Welcome module of the course.

 Each lesson within the five units of this course consists of the following:

 You should read each lesson carefully to ensure that you are able to complete the mastery check and the graded assignments.
 You will participate in a regular program of walking (45 days, 45-50 mins a day), and record your progress in your MapMyWalk.com account for submission.
 You will also be required to complete a final examination based on the coursework.

 To help you be successful in this course, let’s examine the format you will be following.
 There are three types of assignments you will encounter in this course:

 To receive credit for this course, you will be required to walk for at least 45-50 minutes on a minimum of 45 days spread out over the duration of the course.
 In other words, if you walk 6 days a week it will take at least 8 weeks to complete the total number of required days.

 Walking sessions including dates and duration must be recorded in MapMyWalk by the time that the Walking Log Assignments are submitted.
 It will be good practice to make sure they are recorded immediately following the walking session (or automatically using the smartphone app).

 The final exam consists of forty-five questions.
 They are similar to the unit quiz questions in units 1 - 5.
 The “Final Exam Preparation” section gives more detail about the exam.
 There is no time limit on the exam and it is closed book.
 You cannot take the final exam until all the computer-graded assignments and instructor-graded assignments have been completed.